garlicservices/gateway-bundle/README.md

 Features include:
 - Documentation from multiply microservices in single place
 - Validation on the gateway layer
-- Split and process requests for single microservice
+- Split and process requests for multiply microservices
+- Service discovery

 Installation
 ------------